bgoktugozdemir-dev/AI-Assistant-on-Chrome/README.md

 - Try using the extension again after download

 ### AI Not Available
-- Ensure you're using Chrome 138+ or Chrome Canary
+- **Chrome Version**: Ensure you're using Chrome 138+ or Chrome Canary
-- Some devices/regions may not support Gemini Nano
+- **Device Limitations**: Some older or low-powered devices may not support Gemini Nano
+- **Regional Availability**: Gemini Nano may not be available in all countries/regions yet
+- **Hardware Requirements**: Check if your device meets Chrome's AI hardware requirements
+- **Alternative**: Try Chrome Canary if stable Chrome doesn't work

+### Device & Regional Compatibility
+**Supported Devices:**
+- Most modern desktops and laptops (Windows, macOS, Linux)
+- Devices with sufficient RAM (typically 4GB+)
+- Chrome 138+ or Chrome Canary

+**Known Limitations:**
+- Some ARM-based devices may have limited support
+- Very old hardware may not support the AI models
+- Corporate or managed Chrome installations may have restrictions
+- Some regions may have delayed rollout of AI features

+**If AI is unavailable on your device:**
+1. Try Chrome Canary (often has broader device support)
-- Check Chrome's AI availability for your device
+2. Check Chrome's official AI documentation for device requirements
+3. Ensure your Chrome installation isn't managed/restricted by IT policies

 ### Content Not Extracting
 - Refresh the page and try again